Boating to the Blue Caves in Zakynthos

 As the little boat slipped into each sea cave, we let out a collective chorus of “oohs” and “aahs” at the colors before us.
 One boat driver from a neighboring boat showed us just how blue the water was by dipping a white stick in the water.
 His test revealed how the water captured and reflected the shine of sky.

 The Natural Caves of Zakynthos

 The Blue Caves are just one of the natural attractions you can see via boat tour in Zakynthos.
 I also wrote about the Keri Caves on Marathonissi Island on the southern part of the island.
-This video from my YouTube channel is a little taste of what it was like taking these great boat tours.

 Getting to the Blue Caves